CenturyLinkCloud/PublicKB/Release Notes/cloud-platform-release-notes-october-23-2013.md

 </p>
 <hr />
 <ul>
-  <li><strong>Cloud Webhooks (beta). </strong>This new feature -- the first of its kind in a public IaaS cloud -- lets customers subscribe to events that occur in the Tier 3 cloud.
+  <li><strong>Cloud Webhooks (beta). </strong>This new feature -- the first of its kind in a public IaaS cloud -- lets customers subscribe to events that occur in the CenturyLink Cloud.
 When an event occurs, a message is immediately sent to an HTTP endpoint specified
     by the customer.
 Some details:
     <ul>
       <li>Webhooks exist for account, user, and server events.</li>